Directed and multi-directed animals on the king's lattice: Enumeration of multi-directed animals

 \begin{proof}[Proof of Theorem~\ref{thm:multi-asympt}] To prove the theorem, we rewrite the equation~\eqref{M} into:

 We then use Lemma~\ref{lem:B}; since $\rho_B$ is a simple pole of~$B$, we have $B(t)\to+\infty$ as $t\to\rho_B$.
-Therefore, the value $B(t)$ reaches $1$ at a unique point in $[0,\rho_B]$, which is a simple pole.
+Therefore, the value $B(t)$ reaches $1$ at a unique point in $[0,\rho_B)$, which is a simple pole.
 Again, Pringsheim's Theorem shows that this point is the radius of convergence of~$M$.
 Numerical estimates yield the announced value of~$\rho_M$.

-Since both $D$ and $B$ admit a meromorphic continuation in the domain~$\mathcal D$, the series~$M$ also admits a meromorphic continuation.
-Moreover, since $D$ is D-finite (since it is algebraic) and $B$ is not, $M$ is not D-finite. \end{proof}
+Finally, since $D$ is D-finite and $B$ is not, $M$ is not D-finite. \end{proof}

-\begin{corollary} Let $M_n$ be the number of multi-directed animals of area~$n$.
+\begin{corollary} Let $m(n)$ be the number of multi-directed animals of area~$n$.
 As $n$ tends to infinity, this number satisfies:

 with $\mu = 1/\rho_M = 6.475...$.
 Moreover, the average number of sources and the average width of the multi-directed animals of area~$n$ grow linearly with~$n$. \end{corollary}